abramhindle/CMPUT404-project-socialdistribution/frontend/README.md

 The template for a web component.
 Defines what the *shadowRoot* will actually look like in the browser.
 Use bindings like `${x => x.greeting}` to display data reactively (make sure the greeting is `@observable`!).
 Be sure to use directives like `repeat()` when displaying a list of components or HTMLElements.
 You can also use other web components in the template, make sure to import the **component** class, and not the **logic** class.

 ### index.ts
 Brings the template, styles, and logic together in one web component.
-This is the entry point for the web component, defines the fastDesignSystem, web component for the browser, and registers any additional fast-components.
+For webpack, this is the entry point for the web component.
+It defines the fastDesignSystem, web component for the browser, and registers any additional fast-components.
 To use a custom component in another template, import the definition exported from this file.

 ### Register the component, page, or library.
-In `src/appRegistry` add your component, along with the its definition, to the list of web components.
-This list is used to define web components for the browser, depending on the page (eventually, working on it).
+In index.ts, call defineComponent to define the web component for the browser.

 ## Creating data services: